gonenduk/basejs/README.md

 ### User and profile management

 User is the identity of a real person.
-It usually contains credentials, token, contact details, billing info and such.
-Profile is the identity of a user in the system and is visible to other users.
-Profiles are owned by users.
-All other resources in the system are owned by profiles.
+It usually contains credentials, tokens, contact details, billing info and such.
+Profile is the how the user is seen to other users in the system.
+The profile contains a virtual sub set of the user information.

 Users have roles.
 Each role defines a set of permissions and restrictions.
 By default the following roles are defined and can be easily changed: